kintohub/kintohub-docs/docs/features/building/helm-arguments.md

 1. Open a **Custom Service** KintoBlock.

-2. Select the required branch in your KintoBlock.
+2. Click on Settings button displayed in sidebar to modify the Helm Arguments.

 3. Scroll down to the **Helm Arguments** section at the bottom of the form.